Uniform Integrability of the OLS Estimators, and the Convergence of their Moments: On the rate of convergence

 Next, we investigate the rate of convergence of the moment convergence of the OLS estimators presented in Theorems \ref{theo.UI1} and \ref{theo.UI2}.
-In view of Theorem \ref{sec:rate}, we are led to seek a sequence $\alpha_n$ (if it exists) such that $\alpha_n\to\infty$, as $n\to\infty$, for which $\E(\xi_n^r)-\E(\xi^r)=O(\alpha_n^{-1})$ when $r$ is even or $r$ is odd, where $\xi_n$ and $\xi$ are defined as in Theorem \ref{theo.UI1}.
-Since the canonical CLT is a special case of the linear regression model that satisfies the conditions \eqref{eq.errors} and \eqref{eq.V}, the sequence $\alpha_n$ cannot be faster than $n$ for even values of $r$ and than $n^{1/2}$ for odd values of $r$, see Theorem \ref{theo.UI1}.
+In view of Theorem \ref{sec:rate}, we are led to seek a sequence $\alpha_n$ (if it exists) such that $\alpha_n\to\infty$ as $n\to\infty$, for which $\E(\xi_n^r)-\E(\xi^r)=O(\alpha_n^{-1})$ when $r$ is even or $r$ is odd, where $\xi_n$ and $\xi$ are defined as in Theorem \ref{theo.UI1}.
+Since the canonical CLT is a special case of the linear regression model that satisfies the Assumptions {\rm(iii$'$)} and {\rm(iv)}, the sequence $\alpha_n$ cannot be faster than $n$ for even values of $r$ and than $n^{1/2}$ for odd values of $r$, see Theorem \ref{theo.UI1}.
 Therefore, for even values of $r$ it is required that $\alpha_n=O(n)$ and for odd values of $r$ that $\alpha_n=O(n^{1/2})$.
-Note that the sequences $n^a$ for $0<a\le1$ (or $0<a\le1/2$), $\log n$, $n^a\log n$ for $0<a\le1$ (or $0<a\le1/2$), $\log\log n$ ect, that are commonly used in the rate of convergence are as the above.
-And, since the rate of convergence investigates the limit behavior of the expected values, without loss of generality we assume that $\alpha_n>0$ for all $n$.
-[The sequence $\alpha_n$ goes to infinity.
-Thus, there exists $n_0$ such that $\alpha_n>0$ for all $n\ge n_0$.
-If $\alpha_n$ takes non positive values for some values of $n$, set $\alpha_1,\ldots,\alpha_{n_0-1}$ to be $\alpha_{n_0}$.]
+Note that the sequences $n^a$ for $0<a\le1$ (or $0<a\le1/2$), $\log n$, $n^a\log n$ for $0<a\le1$ (or $0<a\le1/2$), $\log\log n$ etc, that are commonly used in the rate of convergence are as the above.
+Without loss of generality we assume that $\alpha_n>0$ for all $n$.

-Proposition \ref{prop.LM-even} shows that there does not exist a sequence as above that determines the rate of the moment convergence of the OLS estimators of the linear models for even values of $r$.
-Proposition \ref{prop.LM-odd} shows that there does not exist a sequence of the type $n^a$, $a\in(0,1/2)$, that determines the rate of the moment convergence of the OLS estimators of the linear models for odd values of $r$.